Amin-Azar/rasd/README.md

 ## Items

 - [ZSim inside a VM](ZSim_in_VM/) - steps and ready to copy (!) libraries to run ZSim insdie a VM in ubuntu.
-ZSim relies on olde pin which needs an older kerne, (3.x) ...
+ZSim relies on an older pin which needs an older kernel (version 3.x) ...

 ## Contacts